 The COPERNICUS Alliance was established and is run by members, for its members.
-It is registered as an NGO non-for-profit organisation under German law.
+It is registered as a not-for-profit organization under German law.
 The CA is self-financed and uses its funds to achieve its mission.
 It also seeks external funding for projects and activities.

-The network is coordinated by a Leadership Team and supported by an Advisory Board and a Network Manager.
+The network is coordinated by a Leadership Team, currently composed by three Co-Presidents, and supported by an Advisory Board and a Network Manager.
 The Leadership Team and Advisory Board members are volunteering positions.
 The Leadership Team is elected by the CA members for a period of two years, the terms of Advisory Board members are four years.